Kiranhub-max/simple-full-stack/README.md

 Below is a complete **README.md** that you can directly copy into your GitHub repository.

-# 🚀 Simple Full Stack Notes App
+# 🚀 Simple Full Stack Login page

 <img width="1233" height="897" alt="Screenshot 2026-08-03 191134" src="https://github.com/user-attachments/assets/15862a43-66fe-48b1-91fe-b010dbce4ba6" />